mirko-pagliai/cakephp-database-backup/README.md

 $ mkdir backups/ && chmod 775 backups/
 ```

-If you want to use a different directory, read the [Configuration](#configuration) section.
+If you want to use a different directory, read the [Configuration](docs/Configuration.md) page.

 ### Installation on older CakePHP and PHP versions